 Avoid Writing A Wish List

-We’ve all seen them and I bet you’re guilty of posting a few of them yourself; the Requirements Wish List, specifying that potential candidates must have experience in A, B, C, D, E, F, G, H , I, J and K, with an equally lengthy list of desirable skills!
+Detailed requirements ‘Wish Lists’, specifying that potential candidates must have experience in A, B, C, D, E, F, G and H with an equally lengthy list of desirable skills, are in abundance.

 Don’t Be Too Vague